You are here

-5. Will a U.S. Military card be acceptable in place of a Social Security card?
+5. Will a U.S. Military ID be acceptable in place of a Social Security card?

-Even though a U.S. Military card has your Social Security number on it, for form I-9 purposes and according to federal regulations, a U.S. Military card can only be used as a document that establishes identity, or a List B document.
+- Even though a U.S. Military ID has your Social Security Number on it, for form I-9 purposes and according to Federal regulations, a U.S. Military ID can only be used as a document that establishes identity, or a List B document.
 You will have to use an original Social Security card, an original birth certificate, or an original, unexpired passport, or any other document on the Form I-9 List of Acceptable Documents, as a document that establishes employment authorization.

 6. I do not have my Social Security card here and I live far away.
 I do not want to have it sent here.
 What can I do?

 You may provide another form of document for verification.
 Click here to view acceptable documents or you may contact the local Social Security Office to request a new Social Security card.

 7. Does a debit card work for bank routing and account number verification?